Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 > If you want to delete a route, you do not need to delete all the rules attached to it.
 The rules are automatically deleted when you delete the route.
 >

-#### List all of the TCP and HTTP routes.
+#### List all of the TCP and HTTP routes

-With this call, you can get a list of all the IDs, display names and types ("http"/"tcp") of routes defined on an OVH Load Balancer service.
+With this call, you can get a list of all the IDs, display names, and types ("http"/"tcp") of routes defined on an OVHcloud Load Balancer service.
 It is designed to simplify the implementation of auto-completion.

 > [!api]
 >